singularity0614/jerryjin.dev/posts/tech.md

 Mouse: I use the <CustomLink href="https://amzn.to/3XlVLzI" type="amazon">Logitech MX Master 3S</CustomLink> as my mouse on my desk.
 It is the perfect productivity mouse, with many reprogrammable buttons and a super fast scroll wheel.
 I have its 3 connections paired to my Mac, iPad and laptop.

-Keyboard: I use a Keychron K1 as the keyboard for my setup.
+Keyboard: I use a <CustomLink href="https://amzn.to/3CLDrZj" type="amazon">Keychron K1</CustomLink> as the keyboard for my setup.
 It has a low-profile, but the sound the keys and stabilisers make are not the best, so I have been thinking of upgrading.

 Webcam: I have a <CustomLink href="https://amzn.to/3vOUrJY" type="amazon">Logitech BRIO</CustomLink> 4K webcam mounted on top of my monitors.
 To be honest, I rarely use it nowadays, but before with remote learning and lockdown, it was very useful for video calls.